Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Experiments

 \section{Experiments}

-In this section, we demonstrate the effectiveness of Prompt-Noise Optimization (PNO) in generating safe images from natural toxic prompts, and defending against adversarial prompt attacks.
+In this section, we show the effectiveness of Prompt-Noise Optimization (PNO) in generating safe and aligned images from natural, potentially toxic prompts, and defending against adversarial prompt attacks.
 We first introduce the experimental settings, including the PNO settings, datasets, and baselines.
 Then, we present the results of PNO and other baselines on both toxicity and quality evaluations.
-Finally, we perform ablation studies to evaluate the impact of each strategy applied in our algorithm.
-All experiments are conducted on a single NVIDIA A100 GPU with 40GB memory.
+Finally, we perform ablation studies to evaluate the impact of each strategy component applied in our algorithm.
+All main experiments are conducted on a single NVIDIA A100 GPU.
+Detailed experiment settings are provided in Appendix \ref{subsec:supp_setting}